umlouco/video-conference-zoom/README.txt

 = Blank page for Single Meetings page =

-If you face blank page in this situation you should refer to [Full Documentation](https://zoom.codemanas.com/ "Usage Documentation") and see Template override section.
-A bit of techinical knowledge is needed.
+If you face blank page in this situation you should refer to [Template Overriding](https://zoom/codemanas.com/template_override/#content-not-showing "Template Overriding") and see Template override section.

 This happens because of the single meeting page template from the plugin not being supported by your theme and i cannot make my plugin support for every theme page template because of which you'll need to override the plugin template from my plugin to your theme's standard. ( Basically, like how WooCommerce does!! )

+= Countdown not showing/ guess is undefined error in my console log =

+If countdown is not working for you then the first thing you'll need to verify is whether your meeting got created successfully or not.
+You can do so by going to wp-admin > Zoom Meetings > Select your created meeting and on top right check if there are "Start Meeting", "join Meeting links".
+If there are those links then, you are good on meeting.

+However, even though meeting is created and you are not seeing countdown timer then, you might want to check your browser console and see if there is any "guess is undefined" error.
+If so, there might be a plugin conflict using the same moment.js library. **Report to me in this case**

 = How to show Zoom Meetings on Front =